dmccreary/graph-systems-thinking/docs/glossary.md

 * Denormalized data may be more difficult to query

 #### Dynamics
+The change of system interconnections over time.

 #### Dynamic Equilibrium
+The stage in the evolution of a system where the flows between system components reaches a balancing point.

 #### Edge of Chaos
 A transition space between order and disorder that is hypothesized to exist within a wide variety of systems.
 This transition zone is a region of bounded instability that engenders a constant dynamic interplay between order and disorder.